-Project Grants are awarded for a term of one year.
+Project Grants are awarded once a year for a term of eighteen months.

-Applications for recurring projects must be submitted annually and will be adjudicated based on the following:
+Applications for recurring projects must be submitted annually and will be adjudicated based on the project grant adjudication criteria in addition to the following:

-- (i.)
-Success of the project in the previous year, including a financial report; - (ii.)
-Innovation within the project; and - (iii.)
-Availability of funds in the context of the priorities for funding.
+- i.
+Success of the project in the previous year, including a financial report; - ii.
+Innovation within the project to reflect community needs and viability; and - iii.
+Availability of funds in the context of the program objectives.